 For our discussion, 12 Volt DC, for Direct Current, is the automotive standard.
 This means all the electrons have 12 Volts of force, and move in the same direction all the time.
 In the home, 120 Volt AC means all the electrons have 120 Volts of force and oscillate back and forth, alternating the current direction at 60 times per second, or 60 Hertz.

-Although the final output of an alternator is 12 Volts DC, internally it has 3 separate poles that each produce 8 Volts of alternating current.
+Although the final output of an alternator is 12 Volts DC, internally it has 3 separate poles that each produce 12 Volts of alternating current.
 These 3 poles are the stator windings inside the alternator housing.
 The AC voltage in the stator windings is created by spinning the rotor on the alternator shaft.
-A DC voltage is applied to the rotor windings by a voltage regulator, which makes the rotor winding generate a magnetic field.
-As that magnetic field whirls past the stator windings, 8 volts of AC voltage is generated in each stator winding.
-A pair of diodes on each circuit rectifies the 8 Volt AC into 4 Volt DC voltage.
-Those 3 poles are connected in series to form 12 Volts of DC power.
+A DC voltage is applied to the rotor windings by a voltage regulator, which makes the rotor winding generate a series of magnetic fields, each with a North and a South pole.
+As those magnetic fields whirls past the stator windings, 12 volts of AC voltage is generated in each stator winding.
+A pair of diodes on each circuit rectifies the 12 Volt AC into 12 Volt DC voltage.
+Those 3 poles are out of phase with each other by 120 degrees, so as they are rectified, then combined, a relatively smooth DC voltage line is produced.

 Just a note from the past.
-Old time generators put out DC voltage directly from the armature, the part that spins.
+Old time automotive generators put out DC voltage directly from the armature, the part that spins.
 And the voltage and amperage was controlled by the field coils, which are the windings on big steel plates bolted inside the housing.
 So the brushes that connected to armature had to be huge since all the power went through them.
+Generators needed the brushes replaced every 4 to 5 years.
 Alternators have tiny brushes by comparison, because just the control voltage and amperage from the regulator goes through the brushes.
 The main power is produced in the stators, which are sitting still.